-American Sentinel University Reviews - Nursing Masters
+American Sentinel University Reviews - Master's in Nursing

 This school isn't bad but the financial aid office is awful!
 If you need financial aid I would recommend not going to this school they take forever and do not reply to anyone for days at a time taking multiple calls to get answers.
 Very uneducated people working in the office and don't seem to care about their jobs.
 You literally have maybe 3 people that work there that are completely unhelpful!